Soojin-Lee0819/Computational-Artwork/Final Project/README.md

 ![alt-text](Images/shanghai.jpg)

 I love going to cafe.
-I love drinking coffee but apart from that I also love cafe for its vibe, its atmosphere, people I meet there, and the aesthetics of it; it is the whole experience I get all-together.
+I love drinking coffee but apart from that I also love cafe for its vibe, its atmosphere, people I meet there, and the aesthetics of the cafe; it is the entire experience I get all-together.
 One of my bucket list is to have my own coffee shop.
-So for my final project, using Arduino and Processing, I decided to produce a fun, relaxing cafe game and have my dream come-true!!
+So for my final project, using Arduino and Processing, I decided to produce a fun, relaxing cafe game and make my dream come-true!!

 ## Description